hezkyDev/KLSETracker/README.md

 # KLSETracker

-KLSETracker is a Java Spring Boot application I developed to fetch and analyze daily stock data from the **Kuala Lumpur Stock Exchange (KLSE)**.
+KLSETracker is a Java Spring Boot application developed to fetch and analyze daily stock data from the **Kuala Lumpur Stock Exchange (KLSE)**.
 The application counts the number of gainers and losers each day and stores this data in an H2 in-memory database, allowing for easy access and review.

 ## Table of Contents
 - [Project Overview](#project-overview)